Post

 GitHub’s hosted runners are well-maintained and cover most standard CI workloads.
 For builds that need specific network access, internal tooling, or particular hardware, self-hosted runners work but require managing registration and host hygiene yourself.

-ADO’s VMSS-backed agent pools are more mature for enterprise infrastructure.
-You define a pool backed by a VM scale set, configure minimum and maximum agent counts, and Azure handles provisioning.
-When a queue backs up, new agents spin up automatically.
-When it clears, they scale down.
-For a large organisation running many parallel pipelines, not having to think about agent capacity is meaningful.
+ADO’s VMSS-backed agent pools are more mature for enterprise infrastructure than the GitHub equivalent currently is.
+You define a pool backed by a VM scale set, configure minimum and maximum agent counts, and let Azure handle the provisioning underneath.
+When a queue starts to back up, new agents spin up automatically to clear it, and when the queue clears down again, the agent count scales back down to whatever minimum you configured.
+For a large organisation running many parallel pipelines all day, not having to think about agent capacity at all is genuinely meaningful, in the way that good infrastructure is meaningful when you stop noticing it is there.

 The Azure service connection model, which gives ADO pipelines scoped access to Azure resources via managed service principals, is also notably cleaner than GitHub’s OIDC-to-Azure authentication story.
 The OIDC approach works, but the ADO service connection is simpler to configure and auditable in the ADO access control system.